 An inexpensive valve and 20 minutes of labor can prevent scalding.

 Happily, there is an attractive third choice, a temperature mixing valve, or TMV.
 Attractive because it is easy to install and not horribly expensive.
-You can pick one up at a home center for around $85.
+You can pick one up at a home center for around $150.
+The valve goes on the pipe coming from the water heater, and mixes it with water from the pipe that goes into the water heater.
 Here is a YouTube I found on the interwebs: YouTube Mixing Valve

 Do not be too concerned about making the connections to the existing pipes.
 There are relatively new products that make the installation fast and easy.
 To learn more about them, click: Here